Selected departures from August to October 2020

 Dawn breaks and our ship sets sail into the blue.
 You can enjoy an unhurried breakfast so why not take another cup of tea out on to the deck and savour the fabulous open views.
 There’s sun loungers for all so lie back with a book in the sun before a quick dip in the glamourous hot tub; perhaps then cool off under the shady awning with a long drink from the bar.
 There’s something very Mediterranean about the character of Croatia’s islands where the pace of life is laid back and relaxed – just how holidays are meant to be, so take full advantage and just go with the flow!

-From our mooring in the quaint harbour, fringed by glossy palms and Venetian-style houses with their lovely intricate wrought-iron balconies, we board smaller boats to enjoy this morning’s excursion to the famous Blue Cave.
-A tourist attraction since the 19th century, hidden beyond the cave’s narrow entrance is a magical grotto where water-filtered sunlight shines in through an underground entrance, bathing everything in a phenomenal and eerie blue light – it really is quite something to experience.
-It’s not unusual to spot dolphins in the surrounding waters too so make sure you have your camera at the ready!
-We return to our ship for lunch and an afternoon’s cruising so perhaps head up on deck and enjoy the fabulous views and the bracing sea air before we drop anchor for a swim stop at the legendary Golden Horn Beach on the island of Brac.
-This is the most beautiful beach on the Adriatic, which changes its position and shape depending on the wind and currents, where the Maestral blows its warm breezes across the fine honey-coloured shale that tapers into a golden point in the glistening turquoise water.
+Enjoy some wonderful swim stops today, as you take to the refreshing water from the platform at the back of your glamorous yacht.
+After lunch we drop anchor at the legendary Golden Horn Beach on the island of Brač; this is the most beautiful beach on the Adriatic, which changes its position and shape depending on the wind and currents, where the Maestral blows its warm breezes across the fine honey-coloured shale that tapers into a golden point in the glistening turquoise water.
 Please note that access to the Blue Cave may be closed in cases of bad weather or high tides.

 As the seagulls call to one another in the glow of the soft morning light, our ship slips her moorings and we set sail into the hazy blue once again.
 After a leisurely breakfast perhaps opt for an invigorating stroll around the deck then settle on to your comfortable sun lounger for a fabulous morning’s cruising as our vessel effortlessly cuts through the effervescing waves.
 Today we sail towards the mainland once more, passing the spectacular Pelješac Peninsula, a fertile landscape dotted with tiny hamlets, deserted beaches and secret coves, then we change course and head inland along the truly spectacular Neretva River to enjoy a very different experience.
 The Neretva is one of the longest rivers in Croatia, as it snakes its way for 225 kilometres through Bosnia and Herzegovina.
 Surrounded by a stunning mountain backdrop, its emerald-green waters are dazzlingly and surprisingly clear and its fertile banks yield a rich harvest of watermelons, pomegranates and oranges.
 An intricate network of tributaries creates an astonishing delta, home to numerous rare species, and this beautifully unspoilt landscape is studded with the occasional isolated village, where the people still traditionally work the land and time seems almost to have stood still.